pranavc28/blog/content/posts/generative-ui-tinker.md

 3. **Access Model and Collaboration**: Tinker operates in private beta, which required coordination with the Thinking Machines team for access and onboarding.
 While this provided an opportunity for direct technical support, it also meant that reproducing these results requires similar access arrangements.
 For teams evaluating fine-tuning platforms, understanding the access model and support structure is important for project planning and timeline estimation.

 **Future Directions for Reward Function Engineering**: One area where additional tooling could provide significant value is automated reward function tuning.
 In this project, I manually specified weights for completeness, interactivity, and validity rewards (\\( w_1 = 7.5 \\), \\( w_2 = 1.8 \\), etc.).
 These values were determined through iterative experimentation—adjusting weights, observing generated samples, and refining the balance.
 A platform that could automate this hyperparameter search using techniques like Bayesian optimization or learned reward functions would substantially reduce the engineering burden and enable faster convergence to optimal reward specifications.

+Having explored the theory, implementation, results, and practical infrastructure considerations, we can now synthesize the key insights from this project.

 ## Conclusion